 Enter your username and password.
-The checkbox will make TortoiseSVN store the credentials in Subversion's default directory: %APPDATA%\Subversion\auth in three subdirectories:
+The checkbox will make TortoiseSVN store the credentials in Subversion's default directory: $APPDATA%\Subversion\auth$ in three subdirectories:

 - svn.simple contains credentials for basic authentication (username/password).
-Note that passwords are stored using the WinCrypt API, not in plain text form. - syn.ssl.server contains SSL server certificates. - · svn.username contains credentials for username-only authentication (no password needed).
+Note that passwords are stored using the WinCrypt API, not in plain text form. - svn.ssl.server contains SSL server certificates. - svn.username contains credentials for username-only authentication (no password needed).

-If you want to clear the authentication cache for all servers, you can do so from the Saved Data page of TortoiseSVN's settings dialog.
-That button will clear all cached authentication data from the Subversion auth directories, as well as any authentication data stored in the registry by earlier versions of TortoiseSVN.
+If you want to clear the authentication cache, you can do so from the Saved Data page of TortoiseSVN's settings dialog.
+The button Clear all will clear the cached authentication data for all repositories.
+The button Clear...

+however will show a dialog where you can chose which cached authentication data should be deleted.
 Refer to Section 4.30.6, "Saved Data Settings".